L2: Arbitrum on Ethereum vs Hydra on Cardano

 The transaction processing of the first layer (L1) is limited in the amount of scarce resources, that is, its scalability, preventing the growth of the ecosystem.

-The first layer is what we call blockchain, which is the most secure and decentralized network, but with the lowest performance.
+The first layer is what we call blockchain, which is the most secure and decentralized network, but with limited performance.

 If decentralization is not sacrificed, performance will never be sufficient to allow large numbers of people to use a consensual distributed network.